ibm-cloud-docs/secure-enterprise/iam-monitor-ent-template.md

 | `name` | `groupName 1690274020835 - VPC-Staging` | The acces group name shown in child accounts. |
 | `policy_template_references` | See Example `policy_template_references` | Existing policy templates that you can reference to assign access in the trusted profile template. |
 | `errors` | `"code": "template_conflict_error", "message": "An access group template with the name "AccessGroup" already exists.
 Enter a different name."` | If the `outcome` is `failure`, an error message is shown. |
-{: caption="Table 2.
-Sample access group template creattion attributes and values in Activity Tracker" caption-side="top"}
+{: caption="Sample access group template creattion attributes and values in Activity Tracker" caption-side="top"}

 #### Example `group`
 {: #example-groups-structure}